castle-engine/cge-www/pack/README.txt

 - Call ./pack_binary.sh with proper options

-  You can check generated archives again, by unpacking, look into executable files for correct FPC version and OS/arch.
+  You can check generated archives again, by unpacking.
   Run documentation in browser.

 - Call ./pack_pascal_src.sh with proper options